 This is just a reminder to all, that Phishing email scams are happening on a regular basis.
 On occasion, emails claiming to come from Fr.
-Prince or other staff members, but are not actually from them.
+John or other staff members, but are not actually from them.
 The email has not been hacked, however scammers have created emails with our information, so that it appears to be coming from us.

 These phishing emails are attempts by scammers to trick you into giving out personal information such as your bank account numbers, passwords and credit card numbers, or even gift card information.
 Scammers try to copy email and text messages from legitimate companies (i.e. Immaculate Conception) to trick you into entering or sending personal information and passwords.
 Never follow links or open attachments in suspicious or unsolicited messages.

 These signs can help you identify phishing scams:

 - The sender’s email address or phone number doesn’t match the name of the company that it claims to be from.